-\item \textbf{Decentralized CVT:} Decentralized algorithm with partial access to the robot's positions.
-Knowledge about the IDF is limited to local, historical sensory data.
-Agents exchange information if they are within communication range. \item \textbf{LPAC-K3 \cite{agarwal_lpac_2024}:} State-of-the-art, learning based benchmark.
-The algorithm is decentralized with partial access to the robot's positions and limited to local sensing. \end{itemize}
+\begin{itemize} \item \textbf{Clairvoyant:} Centralized algorithm with full access to the robot positions and the entire IDF. \item \textbf{Decentralized CVT (DCVT):} Decentralized algorithm with information exchange limited by the communication range.
+Each robot has access to the positions of its neighbors.
+Knowledge about the IDF is limited to local, historical sensory data. \item \textbf{LPAC-K3 \cite{agarwal_lpac_2025}:} State-of-the-art, learning-based benchmark.
+The algorithm is decentralized with information exchange limited by the communication range, each robot having access to the positions of the neighbors, and the sensing is local. \end{itemize}